 santa-teresa-costa-rica

 ·

-Santa Teresa is the chill upcoming, hip surf town along the Pacific coast of Costa Rica.
-This laidback beach town has grown rapidly thanks to the perfect waves, wild beaches and lively yoga scene.
-Despite Santa Teresa becoming some of the more popular beach town in Costa Rica amongst the younger generation, Digital Nomads, yoga & surf lovers, it still is a bit underdeveloped with dirt roads and not too much facilities.
-But if you love to hang by the beautiful white sand beaches, watch a colourful sunset almost every evening and eat your heart out with smoothiebowls, guacamole and much more, then Santa Teresa is a great place to spend a few days, or maybe even weeks.
-In this complete guide you’ll find everything you need to know about Santa Teresa Costa Rica!
+Santa Teresa is the chill upcoming, hip surf town in the Nicoya Peninsula along the Pacific Coast of Costa Rica.
+This laid-back beach town has grown rapidly thanks to the perfect waves, wild beaches and lively yoga scene.
+Despite Santa Teresa becoming one of the more popular beach towns in Costa Rica amongst Digital Nomads, yoga & surf lovers, it still feels untouched.
+With beautiful white sand beaches, colorful sunsets, great restaurants and cafes, and a wide variety of boutique hotels, Santa Teresa is a great place to spend your holiday in Costa Rica.
+In this ultimate guide, you’ll find everything you need to know about the best things to do in Santa Teresa Costa Rica!

+santa-teresa-costa-rica